Upper School Course Guide

 CGW4U1

-This course looks at the global challenge of creating a more sustainable and equitable world.
-Students will explore a range of issues involving environmental, economic, social, and geopolitical interrelationships, and will examine governmental policies related to these issues.
-Students will apply the concepts of geographic thinking and the geographic inquiry process, including spatial technologies, to investigate these complex issues, including their impact on natural and human communities around the world.
-This course also gives students the option to write the AP Human Geography exam at the end of the year.
+In this course, students will address the challenge of creating a more sustainable and equitable world.
+They will explore issues involving a wide range of topics, including economic disparities, threats to the environment, globalization, human rights, and quality of life, and will analyse government policies, international agreements, and individual responsibilities relating to them.
+Students will apply the concepts of geographic thinking and the geographic inquiry process, including the use of spatial technologies, to investigate these complex issues and their impacts on natural and human communities around the world.

 Prerequisite: Any university or university/college preparation course in Canadian and World Studies, English, or Social Sciences and Humanities